helmfile/helmfile/docs/index.md

 - `readFile` reads the specified local file and generate a golang string
 - `readDir` reads the files within provided directory path. (folders are excluded)
-- `readDirs` reads the directories within provided directory path. (files are excluded)
+- `listDir` lists the files and directories within provided directory path
 - `fromYaml` reads a golang string and generates a map
 - `setValueAtPath PATH NEW_VALUE` traverses a golang map, replaces the value at the PATH with NEW_VALUE
 - `toYaml` marshals a map into a string